Quick answer: The best AI receptionist software

 Best for: Engineering teams building custom voice AI applications with specific latency, control, or integration requirements that turnkey platforms can't meet.

-What makes it stand out: JustCall combines AI call answering with sales dialer functionality, making it a fit for teams that need both inbound handling and outbound dialing in a single platform.
+What makes it stand out: JustCall combines AI call answering with sales dialer functionality, making it a fit for teams that need both inbound handling and outbound capabilities in one platform.

 Key features: